kamariapm/MERN-Stack-Social-Network/README.md

 # DevConnector - A Social Network for Developers

-Full Stack web app.
+DevConnector is a Full Stack web app that lets you create a developer profile/portfolio, share posts and get help from other developers.
-Social networking site for Developers.
+Social networking site for Developers built on MERN Stack.

 ## Technologies used